jedrzejboczar/gdb-plot/README.md

 # gdb-plot

-> This is a fork of https://github.com/bthcode/gdb-plot.
+> This is a fork of https://github.com/bthcode/gdb-plot with some improvements.

-gdb-plot is

-== INTRODUCTION: ==

-This is a set of utils for:
+This is a set of utilities for plotting and working with array data directly from GDB.

- * plotting from the gdb command line
+Features:

- * saving c data to .mat files from gdb command line
+* plot an array directly from GDB command line
+* export an array to .mat file (or other formats)
- * exploring the stack frame
+* print short summary of stack frame variables

-== OVERVIEW: ==

-I have attempted to show support for:
+## Overview

+Support for:

  * c array, c pointer
  * STL vector